This policy has been updated to reflect the changes to the Children’s Advice and Duty Services (CADS) that comes into effect from 17th October 2018.

 This will need to be discussed carefully and a decision made at a Strategy Discussion.

-The Children’s Social Care Services team will decide upon and record their next steps of action within one working day of receiving a referral.
+The Children’s Advice and Duty Service will decide upon and record their next steps of action within one working day of receiving a contact.

 The decision about future action will take account of the discussion with the referrer, consideration of information held in existing records and discussion with any other professionals or services as necessary (including the Police where a crime against a child may have been committed – see Section 9, Where there is or may be a Crime Committed).